 9. Make sure to include Northern Ireland in your itinerary.

-10. Include hidden gems in your itinerary.
+10. Include hidden gems in your Ireland trip itinerary.

 Here are some of our favorite off-the-beaten-track attractions to consider in your Ireland trip planning: